- Apply to UW

 - Current Students

 - About UW

-I received my Associates in General Studies from Northern Wyoming Community College, and then followed with my B.S.
+I received my Associate in General Studies from Northern Wyoming Community College and then followed with my B.S.
 Business Administration with Honor from the University of Wyoming in May 2002.
 After a short interim working in Colorado in retail management, I returned to Wyoming and worked as a commercial insurance underwriter, and received my Chartered Property and Casualty Underwriter designation in 2006.

 Currently, I am the first student at the University of Wyoming pursuing a dual education in the Doctorate of Pharmacy and Executive Master of Business.
 My goal is to build a bridge of communication within the profession of pharmacy so that others will pursue both degrees, and provide better health care to our state and nation.
 In addition, I continue to serve my state and country through the Wyoming Air National Guard.
 With support from the Tillman Foundation, I will pursue the initiation of a peer-to-peer mentoring program for veterans returning to school.